Measuring Social Biases in Grounded Vision and Language Embeddings: Discussion

 \section{Discussion}

-Grounded embeddings have biases and vision does not appear to help eliminate them.
+Visually grounded embeddings have biases similar to ungrounded embeddings and vision does not appear to help eliminate them.
 At test time, vision has difficulty overcoming biases, even when presented counter-stereotypical evidence.
 This is worrisome for deployed systems that use such embeddings, as it indicates that they ignore visual evidence that a bias does not hold for a particular interaction.
-Overall, vision has only a mild effect on biases, with language dominating.
-We enumerated all information available in the grounded setting and selected three interpretable questions that we answered above.
+Overall, language and vision each contribute to encoded bias, yet the means of using vision to mitigate is not immediately clear.
+We enumerated the combinations of inputs possible in the grounded setting and selected three interpretable questions that we answered above.
 Other questions could potentially be asked using the dataset we developed, although we did not find any others that were intuitive or non-redundant.

 While we discuss joint vision and language embeddings, the methods introduced here apply to any grounded embeddings, such as joint audio and language embeddings~\citep{kiela2015multi,torabi2016learning}.
 Measuring bias in such data would require collecting a new dataset, but could use our metrics, Grounded-WEAT and Grounded-SEAT, to answer the same three questions.